A new look at men-women relationships

 In focusing on mens issues, it is not our intention to minimise the issues that women face.
 Men owe a debt of gratitude to those women who have spoken out in their efforts to bring about change within our sexist culture, but also to free men to be more fully themselves.
 Unless men can emerge from the darkness, and the restrictive male roles that are so readily accepted, we will continue to comply with these societal expectations.

 - Men (and women) can grow emotionally, learn continuously and change behavior at any stage of their lives

 - Men who are supported when considering their conditioning and socialisation and how that shapes their behavior, decisions and relationship experiences are more likely to courageously accept opportunities for change.

 - To fully enjoy male-female relationships, we need to move beyond the restrictive male models of Protector, Provider and Procreator into the emergence of fully functional, empathic and respectful men.

 - Men are often in denial of issues in their lives and are sometimes unable to access the true feelings that indicate issues are impacting them.
 The result is often suspicious, protective, untrusting and competitive behavior.

 - Dropping the forms of character and behavior outlined above and learning new effective ways of relating to other men and women opens the opportunity for the true beauty of maleness to emerge.

-Your hosts for this workshop have a successful history of presenting personal growth events:
+Your host for this workshop has a successful history of presenting personal growth events:

 Wes Carter – has 30 years’ experience conducting personal development group work with men and women.
 A pioneer of the Men’s movement in Australia, he has committed his life to exploring and contributing to the well being of people.
 A recipient of numerous awards for his work in the field of men’s health and well being.
 From his deep source of life experience, he shares and facilitates with rich, resonate compassion.
 Wes is absolutely committed, he brings humour, challenge, support and life experience to this important work among men.